Catfish Fish Information

 - Channel catfish are omnivorous and feed mostly at night on snails, insects, craw-fish, algae, and plants.
 They have an excellent sense of smell to guide them and they are attracted to the foods with the strongest scent.
 Juvenile catfish eat small invertebrates and insect larvae.
 Their diet changes as they grow older.

 Catfish Fishing Tips & Baits

 - Feeding habits depend on a variety of different factors such as weather, season, and time of day.

 - Fish on the bottom for the most luck.

 - Catfish bite year-round

-- It is recommended that you use a heavier weight line than yhou use for other types of fish.
+- It is recommended that you use a heavier weight line than you use for other types of fish.
 Use at least a 10 pound test.

-- The most common bait for catfishing inclues nightcrawlers, chicken livers, grasshoppers, minnows, cut bait, stink bait, cheese, hot dogs, and even bubble gum.
+- The most common bait for cat-fishing includes night-crawlers, chicken livers, grasshoppers, minnows, cut bait, stink bait, cheese, hot dogs, and even bubble gum.